superlloyd/MenuRibbon/README.md

 ## MenuRibbon.WPF
 A WPF control library providing a single control that can act as a Menu bar, a Ribbon bar, or even both at the same time.
+In fact it is the only control library available mixing both Ribbon and Menu together, as it is against Microsoft UX guidelines so far.

 Source on GitHub: http://github.com/superlloyd/MenuRibbon